UKHomeOffice/application-container-platform/how-to-docs/kubernetes-user-token.md

 4. Once the token is created the requester should be able to see it in their **Connected Identities** section for use in their Kube config.

+**Note:** Tokens can take a few minutes to propagate so you may been to wait a while before using a new token.

 [platform hub link]: https://hub.acp.homeoffice.gov.uk
 [connected identities]: https://hub.acp.homeoffice.gov.uk/identities
 [project list]: https://hub.acp.homeoffice.gov.uk/projects/list